 of other respiratory system cancers.
 These include cancer of the nose, sinuses, voice

 box, and throat.
 Smoking also increases the risk of many other cancers of GI (gastrointestinal),

 The symptoms of smoking-related lung diseases may look like other lung conditions

-or medical problems.
-If you have any symptoms of lung disease, see your health care
+or health problems.
+If you have any symptoms of lung disease, see your healthcare

 provider as soon as possible.